Sdim: A Qudit Stabilizer Simulator: Case study: Validation of logical error benchmarking of a five-qutrit surface code

-\subsubsection{Evaluation of the noise characterization}
+\subsection{Evaluation of the noise characterization}

 Initial efforts to study LRB-D involved a sweep of 90 error probabilities.
 Per probability, we sampled $30$ Clifford circuits at depths $[0, 4, 8, 12, 16, 20]$ at $10,000$ shots per circuit.
-The high shot count is necessary for statistically significant sample sizes, as the number of shots filtered out grows exponentially with circuit depth.
-Consequently, measuring all the codespace stabilizers proved prohibitively in the Cirq simulation, so we restricted the postselection criteria to only syndrome data from the $X$-type stabilizers.
+The high shot count was necessary to produce a statistically significant amount of postselected shots.
+Measuring all the codespace stabilizers was prohibitively expensive in the Cirq simulation, so we restricted the postselection criteria to only syndromes from stabilizers $G_3, G_4$.
+The tableau was able to do this as well as a simulation measuring all stabilizers. \\

-Sdim's and Cirq's curves match (within the spread of each averge), seen in Figure \ref{fig:LRB results}.
-Due to the added performance, Sdim was able to to actually measure all the codespace stabilizers as well, which led to higher fidelities, seen in orange on Figure \ref{fig:LRB results}.
-Nonetheless, the curves all drop to 0 faster than the physical error rate of a single qutrit RB.